GuopengLin/autorest.ansible-1/docs/00-overalldesign.md

 It is actually the strong similarites among ansible modules justify the feasibility of writing an ansible codegen.
 And follow the same logic, we can use one sentence to roughly describe how this codegen works:

-  **Firstly transform and enrich the codeModel emittted by autorest python autorest extension into a container class called AnsibleCodeModel, then using the information contains in the Module class composing the variable part of the pre-defined ansible module template.**
+  **Firstly transform and enrich the codeModel emittted by autorest python autorest extension into a container class called AnsibleCodeModel, then using the information contains in the AnsibleCodeModel composing the dynamic part of the pre-defined ansible module template.**

 To be specific, the composing parts include: